sonic0002/rubyonrailsgems/README.md

 # Performance
 This includes gems which are help developers understand the RoR application performance and how to opitimize the application when there is performance issue.

+* [memory_profiler](https://github.com/SamSaffron/memory_profiler): It is to measure memory usage of specific code blocks.
+It is frequently used while developing code.
 * [derailed_benchmarks](https://github.com/schneems/derailed_benchmarks): It can be ran to check the memory usage of a static gem and a dynamic running RoR app.
 It provides many commands which can be used to measure performance at different aspects.
 Including memory, object, gc, time etc.

 This list would be updated frequently and pull requests are welcomed.